- 1. TOP REASONS FOR VISITING VERSAILLES PALACE & GARDENS

 - 7. WHEN TO GO TO VERSAILLES

 Are you considering a Versailles day-trip in your Paris Travel Plan?
 Versailles is one of the world’s most famous palaces and a jewel of French architecture.
-Its beauty and its proximity to the French capital makes of Versailles an easy day trip from Paris and one of the top places on everyone’s Paris Bucket List.
+Its beauty and its proximity to the French capital (the distance from Paris to Versailles is just 21km) makes of Versailles an easy day trip from Paris and one of the top places on everyone’s Paris Bucket List.
 The downside of Versailles’ fame and beauty are the crowds and the long lines to enter the palace.
 Indeed, with nearly 10 million visitors every year, Versailles is one of the most visited historic sites in the world!

 We don’t want to scare people or prevent them from visiting this wonder but Versailles Palace and Gardens can be an awful experience if you just pop out without any plan.
-Here’s how to get the most from your day trip to Versailles.
+Here’s how to visit Versailles and get the most from your day trip to Versailles.

 Who built the Palace of Versailles and Gardens?

 Under the direction of King Louis XIV, who wanted to control every single detail, the Palace was built by the best artists of that time: Le Vau was in charge of the architecture, Le Nôtre designed the gardens and Le Brun was in charge of the sculpture.
-Well known for his competences in fruit gardens and vegetable gardens, La Quintie was responsible for providing fruits and vegetables at the king’s table.
+Well known for his competences in fruit gardens and vegetable gardens, La Quintie was responsible of the vegetable gardens.